AwkwardTurtle42/AwkwardTurtle42.github.io/CharacterCreation.markdown

  * A purse with 50 coins.
  * A bundle of torches.
  * A pack of [Supplies (bulky)](/SRD/Items&Inventory#supplies)
+ * A random item from each Attribute Table below.

-Most Callings grand additional equipment, weapons, or other useful items.
+Many Callings also grant additional equipment, weapons, or other useful items.
 Make any item selections or choices required by your Calling.

-Then roll your Attributes on each Starting Equipment table to see what else you’re carrying.
+Next, roll your Attributes on each Starting Equipment table to see what else you’re carrying.
 Roll each of your starting Attributes twice, then choose either combination of Flair and Item from their respective lists.

 *If you roll your d6 STR and get a 2 and 6 you can either have a Rugged Flail or a Blackened Bow.*

+Finally, if you need any minor, mundane items to round out your character let the GM know now.
+Your character can be assumed to have collected small items relevent to their life prior to the start of the game, but after the first session if you need something you'll have to find it in play!

 ### STR (Weapons)